corda/corda/docs/source/design/corda-gradle-plugin-v2/cordapp-v2.md

 ### Typical migration

-1. Apply the new plugin id instead of the old one.
+1. Replace the old plugin with the new one.
-2. Replace the explicit Corda dependencies with ```compilePlatformVersion```.
+2. Remove the explicit Corda dependencies and add ```compilePlatformVersion```.
 3. Set ```onLedgerCode``` if this is contract code.
 4. Move all the metadata to the root ``cordapp``.
-3. Remove all the driver testing and code formation into a separate module.
+5. Remove all the driver testing and code formation into a separate module.
+6. Remove the ``cordaCompile``, ``cordaRuntime`` and ``cordapp`` dependency types, and replace them with normal java or java-library configurations.

 #### Backwards compatibility

-- read metadata from both old and new versions
-- If ``targetPlatformVersion < 5``, the plugin will add the jar as a dependency and provide a snippet of code to be added.
+CorDapps that want to use this plugin, but run on Corda 4 must add the secure dependencies library explicitly and a snippet of code to the verify function.

-TODO - dependency - exclude all stuff that is a transitive dep of corda